Roasted Grapes, Cheese and Caramelised White Onion Bread

 For the caramelised onion breads, grease a 12-hole muffin tin and set aside.
 First make the caramelised onions.
 Melt the butter in a non-stick frying pan, then add the onions along with some salt and pepper, and sauté for 6–8 minutes until golden brown.
 Begin with a high heat and then once the onions start to take on some colour, place a lid on the pan, reduce the heat and leave until the onions are cooked through and caramelised.
 Remove from the heat and leave to cool.

 Turn the dough out onto a lightly floured work surface and knock it back, then roll it out into a rectangle (about 30–35cm x 20–25cm).
 Spread the cooled caramelised onions evenly over the dough, then roll up the dough into a sausage or log shape.
 Cut the sausage widthways into 12 even pieces and then place each one, cut-side up, into a greased muffin hole.
-Lightly cover the muffin tin with a clean dry tea towel and leave to prove again in a warm place until the breads have risen.
+Lightly cover the muffin tin with a clean dry tea towel and leave the dough to rise again (prove) in a warm place until doubled in size.

 Bake the breads in the oven for about 20 minutes or until risen and golden brown (they should sound hollow when tapped on the base).
 Remove from the oven, then turn them out onto a wire rack and leave to cool.
 Serve warm or cold.